On stopping Fock-space processes: Introduction

-From the definition (\ref{eqn:iddiscstop}), Coquio derives an integral formula for $M_{\wh{T}}$ (Lemma~\ref{lem:idclosedmg}) when $M$ is a closed martingale, and uses this to extend the definition of $M_{\wh{T}}$ to arbitrary stopping times.
-The key step in this result, Theorem~\ref{thm:idstopop}, is to show that, given any quantum stopping time $S$ and any operator $Z \in \bop{\fock}{}$, the sum
+Working from the definition (\ref{eqn:iddiscstop}), Coquio obtains an integral formula for the stopped process $M_{\wh{T}}$ when~$M$ is a closed martingale (see Theorem~\ref{thm:idclosedmg}), and uses this to extend the definition of $M_{\wh{T}}$ to arbitrary stopping times.
+The key step in this result, Theorem~\ref{thm:idstopop} below, is to show that, given any quantum stopping time $S$ and any $Z \in \bop{\fock}{}$, the sum

 extends to a bounded operator $Z_{\wh{S}}$; we provide a somewhat shorter version of Coquio's proof in Section~\ref{sec:closedmgs}.
-It follows that the difference between stopping a closed martingale $M$ in the identity-adapted and vacuum-adapted senses at an arbitrary quantum stopping time $S$ is given by a gauge integral:
+It follows that the difference between stopping a closed martingale $M$ at an arbitrary quantum stopping time $S$ in the identity-adapted and vacuum-adapted senses is given by a gauge integral:

-in particular, the integral in Coquio's definition of $M_{\wh{S}}$ can be seen as an artifact produced by working with identity adaptedness.
+in particular, the integral in Coquio's definition of $M_{\wh{S}}$ can be seen as an artifact produced by working with identity, rather than vacuum, adaptedness.

-In Section~\ref{sec:FV}, vacuum-adapted stopping is extended from discrete to arbitrary times for FV processes and for semimartingales; the former are processes $Y$ of the form $Y_t = \int_0^t H_s \std s$, and the latter are sums of martingales and FV processes.
-Again we follow Coquio \cite[Proposition~3.15]{Coq06}.
+In Section~\ref{sec:FV}, vacuum-adapted stopping for FV processes and for semimartingales is extended from discrete to arbitrary times.
+An FV process $Y$ is of the form $Y_t = \int_0^t H_s \std s$ for some integrand process $H$, and a semimartingale is the sum of a martingale and an FV process.

 Given sufficient regularity, a semimartingale may be written as the sum of four quantum stochastic integrals.
-Such a process is called a regular semimartingale (if identity adapted) or a regular $\Omega$-semimartingale (if vacuum adapted).
-The integral formula (\ref{eqn:integral_rep}) for $E_S$ is used in Section~\ref{sec:vqsm} to show that the class of regular $\Omega$-semimartingales is closed under vacuum-adapted stopping (Theorem~\ref{thm:vacsmg}); Coquio has obtained the analogous result for regular semimartingales \cite[Proposition~3.16]{Coq06}.
+Such a process is called a regular quantum semimartingale if identity adapted, and a regular $\Omega$-semimartingale if vacuum adapted.
+The integral formula (\ref{eqn:integral_rep}) for~$E_S$ is used in Section~\ref{sec:vqsm} to show that the class of regular $\Omega$-semimartingales is closed under vacuum-adapted stopping (Theorem~\ref{thm:vacsmg}); Coquio has obtained the analogous result for regular quantum semimartingales \cite[Proposition~3.16]{Coq06}.

+In the final Section~\ref{sec:postS}, it is shown that the projection onto the future space may be stopping in the three different senses, and that a natural relationship holds between these stopped operators.
+Each has a vacuum-adapted quantum stochastic representation.

 An appendix, Section~\ref{sec:qsc}, is included to gather the necessary results on quantum stochastic integration.